julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## 10 Culturally Rooted Witchy Herbs

-These herbs got stories to tell.
-They go way back.
+These herbs carry long cultural memory.
+Their use stretches back centuries.

 ---